Glomazic/hello-world/README.md

 # hello-world
-IT - a great way to structure comunities on the opt in - opt out principle.
+IT - a great way to structure comunities on the "opt in - opt out" principle.